Skip to main content

 HH: Double Horizontal

-Both Ramp 1 and Ramp 2 are horizontal, with separate Phase controls.
+Both Ramp 1 and Ramp 2 video waveforms are horizontal, with separate Phase controls.

 VV: Double Vertical

-Both Ramp 1 and Ramp 2 are vertical, with separate Phase controls.
+Both Ramp 1 and Ramp 2 video waveforms are vertical, with separate Phase controls.

 HV: Horizontal & Vertical

-Ramp 1 is horizontal, Ramp 2 is vertical.
+Ramp 1 video waveforms are horizontal, Ramp 2 video waveforms are vertical.

 Scrolls: HV mode